TheSuraj01/MeDict/README.md

 The deep learning models used in MeDiCT were trained on the following datasets:

-- **Lung Cancer Model**: Trained on the [Lung Cancer Dataset from Kaggle](https://www.kaggle.com/mohamedhanyyy/chest-ctscan-images)
+- **Lung Cancer Model**: Trained on the [Lung Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images)
-- **Kidney Cancer Model**: Trained on the [Kidney Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/kidney-cancer-dataset)
+- **Kidney Cancer Model**: Trained on the [Kidney Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/nazmul0087/ct-kidney-dataset-normal-cyst-tumor-and-stone)
-- **Brain Tumor Model**: Trained on the [Brain Tumor Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/brain-tumor-dataset)
+- **Brain Tumor Model**: Trained on the [Brain Tumor Dataset from Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri)

 ### Lung Cancer Model

 The lung cancer model is based on the VGG16 architecture, a popular convolutional neural network model for image classification tasks.
 The VGG16 model was pre-trained on the ImageNet dataset and then fine-tuned on the lung cancer dataset.

 ## Models

-The deep learning models used in MeDiCT were trained on the following datasets:

-- **Lung Cancer Model**: Trained on the [Lung Cancer Dataset from Kaggle](https://www.kaggle.com/mohamedhanyyy/chest-ctscan-images)
-- **Kidney Cancer Model**: Trained on the [Kidney Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/kidney-cancer-dataset)
-- **Brain Tumor Model**: Trained on the [Brain Tumor Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/brain-tumor-dataset)

 ### VGG16 Architecture